Measurement of National Income – 1. Product Method

 While calculating NI through the final product method, the problem of double counting occurs.
 In order to avoid double-counting, only final products should be included and the value of intermediate products should be excluded.
 But it is very difficult to avoid double-counting because the same product is used as the intermediate good by firms and the final good by households.
 For example, flour is used as the intermediate good by biscuit industries whereas it is used as a final product by households for making bread.
 Another way to avoid the problem of double counting is a value-added method which is explained below.

-2. Value Added Method
+2. Value-Added Method

 In the value-added method, the value-added or created at different stages of production is counted for estimating national income.
-Thus, according to this method, national income is the sum of total value added by different producing units of a country in their production process.
+Thus, according to this method, national income is the sum of the total value added by different producing units of a country in their production process.
 Value-added means the addition to the value of raw materials and other inputs during the process of production.
 Value-added, in fact, refers to the productive contribution of an enterprise.
 In order to calculate the value-added at a particular stage of production, the cost of an intermediate product is deducted from the total value of output.
 Thus,

 Gross value added = Value of output Cost of intermediate goods

 Value added is the difference between the value of goods as they leave a stage of production and the cost of the goods as they entered that stage.
-In calculating GDP, we sum up the value-added at each stage of production.
+In calculating GDP, we sum up the value added at each stage of production.

 This method is used to avoid the problem of double counting.
 The sum of net value added in all sectors of an economy gives NDP at factor cost.
 NDP at factor cost plus net indirect tax and depreciation gives GDP at market price.
-The various steps in the calculation of NI by a value-added method is given below:
+The various steps in the calculation of NI by a value-added method are given below:

 Net Value Added = Gross value added — Depreciation